 About

-Central themes of my research are an appropriate view of matter as suggested by quantum theory, the correct principles of how to infer causation from data (including principles suitable for machine learning) and an ontological model of our world’s part-whole structure that is based on scientific findings.
+Central themes of my research are an appropriate view of matter as suggested by quantum theory, the correct principles of how to infer causation from data (including principles suitable for machine learning), an ontological model of our world’s part-whole structure that is based on scientific findings, and how to improve philosophical research by applying large language models.

 More generally, I am interested in epistemological issues of scientific methodology as well as in metaphysical consequences of accepted scientific results.
 I pursue a modest form of metaphysics, which is informed by science and well aware of the epistemic limits of human enquiry.
 Where appropriate, I appreciate the assistance of formal methods in answering philosophical questions.

 Recently I have become engaged in applying methods of data science and machine learning to the humanities as well as ethical considerations to machine learning.
-I host a group on “Text analysis with large language models” at the Center for Digital Humanities Münster.
+I have hosted a group on “Text analysis with large language models” at the Center for Digital Humanities of the University of Münster.

 Contact